Blue Cash Preferred® Card from American Express review

 There is also a 2.7 percent foreign transaction fee if you’re traveling outside the U.S.

-The $95 annual fee ($0 introductory annual fee for one year) might be something some cardholders would avoid, but as mentioned earlier in the review, it takes only modest grocery spending to offset that cost.
-Nevertheless, fee-averse cardholders can opt for the Blue Cash Preferred’s sister card — the Blue Cash Everyday® Card from American Express.
+The $95 annual fee ($0 introductory annual fee for the first year) might be something some cardholders would avoid, but as mentioned earlier in the review, it takes only modest grocery spending to offset that cost.
+Nevertheless, fee-averse cardholders can opt for the Blue Cash Preferred’s sister card—the Blue Cash Everyday® Card from American Express.

 First-year card value vs. ongoing value